gerardroche/dotfiles/README.md

 ./install
 ```

-This will:

-- Install the software like Vim, Git, Gitk.
-- Symlink the necessary files.
+The installer can be run repeatedly.
+It will symlink the necessary files.
 Any existing files will be moved out of the way.

-The installer can be run repeatedly.

-### Optional private dotfiles
+### Optional private files

-Optional private dotfiles can be placed in `~/.dotfiles-private`:
+Optional private files can be placed in `~/.dotfiles-private`:

 ```sh
 ~/.dotfile-private/.bash_aliases